GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

     **Figure 5**.
 DevTools and the demo

-For the rest of the screenshots in this tutorial, DevTools will be shown as a separate window.
-You can do this by pressing Command+Shift+P (Mac) or Control+Shift+P (Windows, Linux, ChromeOS) to open the Command Menu, typing `Undock`, and then selecting **Undock into separate window**.
+For the rest of the tutorial, DevTools will be shown as a separate window.
+If you would like DevTools displayed in a separate window, press Control+Shift+P (Windows, Linux, ChromeOS) or Command+Shift+P (Mac) to open the Command Menu, type `Undock`, and then select **Undock into separate window**.

 {% Img src="image/admin/YgPOzT6Re0aIGezSKPZr.png", alt="Undocked DevTools.", width="800", height="514" %}